BSc, MSc, PhD

 My research team using approaches ranging from the collection and use of fine scale (second by second) information throughout the water column from as well as the analysis of large scale (100s or km) long term data sets on spatial population dynamics.
 Both scales of information are used within simulation modelling methods which are agent based.

 Marine Growth Analysis on Decommissioning Offshore Installations: NERC Oil & Gas Decommissioning Innovation.
-(2016-17) This project is a scoping/proof of concept study and aims to use the method developed by the CoralNet project and applying it to survey footage from offshore platforms on the UKCS.
-The aim of the project is to train the software to identify the main marine growth species on UKCS platforms and to calculate their percentage cover.
+(2016-17) Applying CoralNet to survey footage from offshore platforms on the UKCS and training software to identify the main marine growth species on UKCS platforms and to calculate their percentage cover.

 CORPORATES: NERC Biodiversity & Ecosystem Service Sustainability (BESS) 2014-16 Cooperative Participatory Evaluation of Renewable Technologies on Ecosystem services with SAMS, MSS and JHI.
-See web site at www.corporatesproject.co.uk CENTRAL AIM: To exchange knowledge between the Marine Renewable Energy Industry (MREI), academic ecosystem service experts, and the planning and regulatory functions of Government co-developing a Marine Spatial Planning (MSP) decision-support system to better incorporate ES knowledge and values into business decisions.
-See highlights presented at ICES Annual Conference at MSS/MarCRF Blog
+Exchanging knowledge between Marine Renewable Energy Industry, ecosystem service experts, planning and regulatory functions of Government to co-develop a Marine Spatial Planning decision-support system.

 EcoWATT 2050 EPSRC (2014-2017) Impacts of Very Large Scale Arrays and their Regulation

-EcoWatt2050 seeks to provide the underpinning science for the strategic policy development and planning being undertaken by the regulatory authorities for marine renewable energy.
-The overarching objective is to determine ways in which marine spatial planning and policy can enable the maximum sustainable level of marine energy extraction, minimizing environmental impacts and ensuring that these meet the requirements of European law.
-It builds on an existing EPSRC project (TeraWatt), extending its outputs considerably to very large scale array deployments and mixes of technologies in order to determine the limits to energy extraction, and the criteria necessary to satisfy European and UK law.
+Determining ways in which marine spatial planning and policy can enable the maximum sustainable level of marine energy extraction, minimizing environmental impacts.
+Builds on EPSRC project (TeraWatt), extending outputs to very large scale array deployments and mixes of technologies in order to determine the limits to energy extraction, and the criteria necessary to satisfy European and UK law.